m7a/lo-maenmpc/README.md

 a clean slate.
 In theory, this is worse but in practice this works better.
 Also, mpdscrobble is less than 1000 LOC of Python making it a good entry point for studying how an own scrobbler could be created.

+Since version 0.1.1, MAENMPC has an integrated scorbbler feature which operates very similar to the one implemented by `mpdscrobble` making the use of an external program for the purpose unnecessary.

 See Also
 ========